 What are soft skills?
 Soft or interpersonal skills are the non-tangible personal characteristics of a person that demonstrates how that individual interacts with others.
 These are different from “hard skills” which are more easily identifiable and are often obtained through formal training.
 Soft skills are important for employees in any sort of job however they are absolutely crucial in the customer service industry where interacting with people is the primary objective.
 Mastering these skills will not only open up many new job opportunities but will also pave the way for success in the future.
-Here are a few soft skills that we believe are vital to the success of employees in customer service jobs:
+Customer Service Jobs in the Career Option for Students in Bangladesh.
+Here are a few soft skills that we believe are vital to the success of employees in customer service jobs.

 To be able to address a problem, one must first be able to understand the problem.
 This is where learning to be a good listener will come in handy.
 You must be able to take in all that the customer is saying and also comprehend what the customer is saying.
 If you are on the phone, for example, you should try to let the person finish what they are saying and not interrupt as that can block the flow of thought.
 Often times in these customer service jobs the customers simply want their problems or opinions to be heard and reassuring that their thoughts are being taken into consideration will usually lead to better customer satisfaction.